-3 IDENTIFICATION OF PRIORITY RESEARCH PROJECTS
+3 WAVE AND TIDAL CURRENT - IDENTIFICATION OF PRIORITY RESEARCH PROJECTS

 Following the identification of key consenting issues and risks, the second task in producing the Forward Look was to identify where research can help reduce uncertainty around these key consent issues at a strategic level.
 A screening process was then applied to identify high priority strategic research projects.
-An overview of the approach implemented to identify the high priority strategic research projects that have the ability to address key consenting issues and risks that will form the initial focus of ORJIP Ocean Energy is presented in the following figure:
+An overview of the approach implemented to identify the high priority strategic research projects that have the ability to address key consenting issues and risks that will form the initial focus of ORJIP Ocean Energy is presented in Figure 3.1.

-Figure 1 Identification of high priority strategic research projects
+Figure 3.1 Identification of high priority strategic research projects

-As shown above, the 'gap analysis and research database' produced during the previous Aquatera project was reviewed and updated during this task.
+As shown above, the 'research gap analysis and research recommendations' from the previous Forward Look was reviewed and updated during this task.
 The updated database is presented in Appendix C of this report.
 This includes the following information in relation to each key consenting issue/risk identified in Table 2.1:

-- List of research gaps in relation to each key consenting issue and risk identified during the project - List of possible research projects that could address each research gap - Results of the screening process implemented to identify the high priority strategic research projects that will form the focus of ORJIP Ocean Energy
+- List of research gaps in relation to each key consenting issue and risk identified during the project; - List of possible research projects that could address each research gap; and - Results of the screening process implemented to identify the high priority strategic research projects that will form the focus of ORJIP Ocean Energy.